ivan-kobzar/react-create-context/README.md

 ```

-You can find more examples in the examples folder.
+You can find more examples in this [folder](https://github.com/ivan-kobzar/react-create-context/blob/main/example/index.tsx).